In a Nutshell

 Community Harvest Funders

-We thank our donors and foundation funders who have supported the Community Harvest program at some point during the past four years:
+We thank our supporters, donors, and foundation funders who have supported the Community Harvest program at some point during the past four years:

 - The City of Ottawa